 If you love reading medical journals, analysing the clinical evidence and devouring research findings, go check out the Linus Pauling Institute (which conducts cutting-edge nutrition research)'s Nutrient Index.
 Otherwise, read on.

-1. Head to the sushi bar once a week to improve skin hydration, protect against sun damage, reduce acne, rosacea, psoriasis and other inflammatory skin problems
+Not only is sashimi yummy, but it will also improve skin hydration, protect against sun damage, reduce acne, rosacea, psoriasis and other inflammatory skin problems!

 Omega-3 Fatty Acids are crucial for normal skin function and appearance, and must be obtained through diet because our bodies don't make it.
 They invite water and nutrients into the cell system while keeping damaging toxins out.
 Signs you aren't getting enough includes a dry, scaly rash, dermatitis and increased trans-epidermal water loss (the amount of water continually being lost through our skin).